 Past and Present Committees

-Chris currently serves on the Senate Committee on Education; Committee on Labor and Government Reform; and Committee on Workforce Development, Public Works, and Military Affairs.
-Chris has previously served as the Senate Co-Chair of the Joint Committee on Review of Administrative Rules.
-He has also been a member of the Joint Committee on Finance, Joint Committee on Audit, Senate Committee on Education and Corrections, and Senate Committee on Environment, Natural Resources, and Tourism.
+Chris has previously served on the Senate Committee on Education; Committee on Labor and Government Reform; and Committee on Workforce Development, Public Works, and Military Affairs.
+He has also served as the Senate Co-Chair of the Joint Committee on Review of Administrative Rules.
+Chris has also been a member of the Joint Committee on Finance, Joint Committee on Audit, Senate Committee on Education and Corrections, and Senate Committee on Environment, Natural Resources, and Tourism.
 During the 2011-13 session, Chris served on the Senate Committee on Education, Senate Committee on Natural Resources and Environment, Senate Committee on Housing and Insurance, Joint Committee on Information Policy and Technology, the Fraud, Waste, and Abuse Commission, and the Special Task Force on UW Restructuring and Operational Flexibilities.